FrancescoMarelli/reactivate-tfg/README.md

 ## Pose Tracker

-The _Pose Tracker_ is the set of custom wrappers and utilities that ease using the @mediapipe/pose JavaScript library.
+The _Pose Tracker_ is the set of custom wrappers and utilities that ease using the @mediapipe/pose  or @tensorflow/posenet JavaScript library.

 It's made of the next files: